 - Phone number where we can reach you.

-Provide lots of details when reporting an issue.
+Please provide lots of details when reporting an issue.
 This allows us to help you more effectively.
 Please report how to reproduce the problem, attach log files, screenshots and so on.
-Create an issue directly or click Create new issue and select the Support - Magnolia project in Jira.

 Select from the following issue types: